 - Annual revision of certification program based on school and user feedback.

 - Committed to transparency and integrity through a robust certification program.

-- Sharing best practices, lessons learned, and data gathered to inform environmental education and the certification process.
+- Sharing data, best practices, and lessons learned to inform the certification process.

-- Provide resources and support to help the provincial school system develop capacity to implement sustainable environmental education initiatives.
+- Provides resources and support to help the provincial school system implement sustainable environmental education initiatives.